-The former Rabbitohs prop joined Wests Tigers late into pre-season this year and, although he missed the opening three rounds, has returned with extra eagerness over the past two games for Western Suburbs in the Knock-On Effect NSW Cup.
+The former Rabbitohs prop joined Wests Tigers late into pre-season this year and, although he missed the opening three rounds, has returned with extra eagerness for Western Suburbs in the Knock-On Effect NSW Cup.

 The prop has been impressive in his return to rugby league as he’s taken a number of big carries and has put in a stack of work in defence.

 Amone is stoked to be back on the park, but it didn’t come without a small heart flutter before his first game back.